-Deriving estimates of marine survival for monitored river stocks in England and Wales

-in England and Wales

-The objective of this programme is to establish 'monitored' rivers in

-England and Wales where estimates of marine survival can be

-derived for comparison with other North Atlantic stocks.
-For a number of indicator stocks around the North Atlantic there is

-For a number of indicator stocks around the North Atlantic there is evidence that the marine survival of salmon is highly variable and is currently well below previous levels.
-However, until recently, there were no long-term data sets for stocks in England and Wales.
+Project No. Ew11 Status Ongoing Party or relevant jurisdiction European Union - UK (England and Wales) Title of project Deriving estimates of marine survival for monitored river stocks in England and Wales Objective of research project The objective of this programme is to establish 'monitored' rivers in England and Wales where estimates of marine survival can be derived for comparison with other North Atlantic stocks.
+Brief description of research project For a number of indicator stocks around the North Atlantic there is evidence that the marine survival of salmon is highly variable and is currently well below previous levels.
+However, until relatively recently, there were no long-term data sets for stocks in England and Wales.
 The project seeks to collect data in a consistent manner from year to year in order to provide a reliable time series and to allow trends to be identified.
 In order to provide data for different regions and thus allow for possible spatial differences, two monitored stocks have been established: the River Dee (North Wales) and the River Tamar (SW England).
 Both these stocks have a reasonable proportion of MSW salmon.
 Smolt tagging programmes have been carried out at both sites for a number of years using rotary screw traps.
 This has enabled the trapping and tagging of wild fish on the main stems of these two rivers.
 Both rivers also have facilities (counters/traps) close to the tidal limit for monitoring returning adult fish and for estimating the return rate of the tagged fish.
 Models have been developed which provide confidence limits around the return rate estimates; the results are reported annually to the ICES North Atlantic Salmon Working Group.
 The investigations are run on a collaborative basis by the Environment Agency and the Centre for Environment, Fisheries and Aquaculture Science (Cefas).

-Ongoing annual monitoring programme (subject to annual review).

-River Dee (North Wales)

-River Tamar (SW England)

-N/A

-Approximately £120,000 per appur

-Approximately £120,000 per annum

-~10 - involves staff from the Environment Agency's Fisheries Science Teams and regional offices, and personnel from the Cefas Salmon & Freshwater Fisheries Team.

-Ian Davidson (Environment Agency - Dee)
+Dates during which research will take place Ongoing annual monitoring programme (subject to annual review).
+Area in which research will take place River Dee (North Wales) River Tamar (SW England) Estimated number and weight of salmon to be retained N/A ResourcesEstimated cost of the research projectNumber of participating scientists Approximately £120,000 per annum ~10 - involves staff from the Environment Agency's Fisheries Science Teams and regional offices, and personnel from the Cefas Salmon & Freshwater Fisheries Team.
+Name and e-mail address of coordinating scientist in charge of project Ian Davidson (Environment Agency - Dee) ian.davidson@environment-agency.gov.uk Rob Hillman (Environment Agency - Tamar) rob.hillman@environment-agency.gov.uk Ian Russell (Cefas) ian.russell@cefas.co.uk

-ian.davidson@environment-agency.gov.uk

-Rob Hillman (Environment Agency - Tamar)

-rob.hillman@environment-agency.gov.uk Ian Russell (Cefas)

-ian.russell@cefas.co.uk